Types of latex mattress – graphite, synthetic and natural

 Latex mattresses can take many guises, from pure 100% latex to different variations when it is mixed with other synthetic materials which make the raw product go further whilst still commanding a high price.
 This can often lead to some confusion.
 The best analogy is to use the comparison of a champagne, made from a mix of grapes from Reims, France to a sparkling supermarket perry, made from pears.
 Whilst there is nothing wrong with either, to compare them is a bit misleading.

 We only use 100% Natural Dunlopillo Latex here in our Fusion range and not the cheaper synthetic latex blends.
-If you’re wondering what the difference is then read on, its quite startling.
+If you’re wondering what the difference is then read on, it is quite startling.
 This article will explain the following latex types:

 - Graphite latex